 - 4 Tbsp extra virgin olive oil or crushed lemon olive oil

 Cook the potatoes in boiling water for 15 minutes, then allow them to cool.
 If you like your green beans cooked, steam them until al dente, then let them cool.
-If cooking fresh salmon, sauté the fish in olive oil, coconut oil or organic butter over medium heat, or poach in water or broth, to desired temperature (medium rare to well done).
-Make dressing by whisking together all ingredients, measured to taste (you can also putting them all in a glass jar and shake until well mixed) .
-I like a very simple dressing of lemon and olive oil with salt and pepper, but you may wish to add some vinegar and Dijon mustard for more piquant flavor.
+If cooking fresh salmon, sauté the fish in olive oil over medium heat, or poach in water or broth, to desired temperature.
+Make dressing by whisking together all ingredients, measured to taste (you can also putting them all in a glass jar and shake until well mixed)

 To serve family style, toss all salad ingredients in a large bowl with the dressing.
-Alternately, toss spinach in enough dressing to lightly coat it, then divide among 4 plates and arrange the salmon, sliced egg, peppers, olives, avocados, tomatoes, green beans, white beans, and potatoes in a decorative pattern over each plate and drizzle with remaining dressing.
+Alternately, toss spinach in enough dressing to lightly coat it, then divide among 4 plates and arrange the salmon, sliced egg, peppers, olives, tomatoes, green beans, white beans, potatoes and avocados and peppers (if using) in a decorative pattern over each plate and drizzle with remaining dressing.
 Serves 4.

 © Stephen Sinatra, MD.
 All rights reserved.